Italian destroyer Turbine (1927): World War II

 On 8 February 1941 Turbine together with torpedo boats Orsa, Generale Antonio Cantore and Giuseppe Missori departed Naples escorting German vessels Ankara, Arcturus and Alicante carrying elements of the German 5th Light Division, part of the Afrika Korps, for Tripoli.
 The convoy had to stop at Palermo on 9 February to wait out a possible sortie by British Force H, and departed it next day arriving in Tripoli at 15:00 on 11 February 1941.
 Turbine then returned to Naples on 15 February.

 On 19 February 1941 Turbine along with Saetta and Freccia departed from Naples to Tripoli escorting the third German Afrika Korps convoy consisting of ships Arta, Heraclea, Menes and Maritza and successfully reached Tripoli on 21 February.

 On 8 March 1941 Turbine together with destroyers Fulmine and Baleno sailed from Naples for Tripoli escorting another German Afrika Korps convoy consisting of steamers Alicante, Arcturus, Wachtfels and Rialto carrying among other supplies the first tanks for the German 5th Light Division.
-The convoy successfully arrived in Tripoli on 12 March without any incidents.
+The convoy successfully arrived in Tripoli on 12 March without incident.

 On 2 April 1941 Turbine along with Saetta and torpedo boat Orsa departed from Naples for Tripoli escorting a supply convoy for the Afrika Korps consisting of German steamers Alicante, Maritza, Santa Fé and Italian vessels Procida and Tembien.
 The convoy arrived in Tripoli on 5 April without any incidents.
 On 7 April Alicante, Maritza, Santa Fé and Italian steamer Procida departed Tripoli on their return trip to Naples escorted by Turbine, Scirocco, Saetta and torpedo boats Orsa and Pegaso safely arriving in Italy on 11 April.

 On 21 April 1941 Turbine together with Saetta, Strale and Folgore departed from Naples for Tripoli escorting another Afrika Korps convoy consisting of German ships Castellon, Arcturus, Leverkusen and Italian steamer Giulia.
 The convoy arrived at Tripoli on 24 April without any incidents.